streptomyces/ThereYouR/README.md

   have reasonably good internet access, webcam, microphone and speakers.

-* You must have your cameras on during the course so the instructor has some visual feedback.

 * You should have a working installation of R and RStudio on the computer on which you will be attending this course.
 Please test this before hand and let us know if